-You can have dinner at the St. John's University dining hall if you ordered it in advance (or have registered for housing).
-If you prefer, you can walk or take public transportation or a car service to a restaurant.
+You can have dinner at the St. John's University dining hall.
+You can pay for your meal at the door, but it will cost less if you order meals in advance as part of your registration and ordering in advance enables the St. John’s cafeteria staff to plan for enough food.
+If you prefer, though, you can walk or take public transportation or a car service to a restaurant.

 Later, you can hang out in the Hospitality Area and fold, wandering from table to table to meet old and new friends, and exchange models.
 First-timers will have a special orientation session, so they'll be prepared for the morning.
 There will also be a Teaching Skills session, to highlight best practices for those volunteering to teach.
-The Hospitality Area is open until 12:00 midnight, and if that's not enough time you can move over to the Late Night Folding area in a location to be announced later.
+The Hospitality Area is open until 12:00 midnight, and if that's not enough time you can move over to the Late Night Folding area.

 Then off to class.
-There are five class periods each day, and 30 to 35 rooms in use.
-The St. John's University dining hall in Montgoris will be available for lunch — as it was for breakfast — if you ordered it in advance or have registered for housing.
+There are five class periods each day, and 25–30 rooms in use.
+The St. John's University dining hall in Montgoris will be available for lunch.

 During lunchtime, we will have the voting session of the Annual Meeting where you will have the opportunity to vote for our Board of Directors.
 After the afternoon classes we'll have the informational session of our Annual Meeting.
 This is your opportunity to meet the Board of Directors and the volunteers and staff of OrigamiUSA.
 You'll learn more about the activities of the past year, and our plans for the future.
 It's also your opportunity to ask questions, and to make suggestions about the direction you'd like to see us go.

 After the Annual Meeting is dinner time.
-You can eat at the St. John's University dining hall if you ordered it in advance, or you can walk or take public transportation or a car service to a restaurant.
-After dinner comes more folding in the Hospitality Area and then folding with our special guests.
+You can eat at the St. John's University dining hall or you can walk or take public transportation or a car service to a restaurant.
+After dinner comes more folding in the Hospitality Area.
 Again the Hospitality Area will be available until 12:00 midnight and Late Night Folding will take place in an area to be announced later.

 On Sunday, there are more classes, and a paper airplane contest during lunch.
 Don't forget to do your last-minute shopping, and your last viewing of the exhibition, because those areas get closed down and moved out late on Sunday afternoon.
-You can eat breakfast, lunch and dinner in the St. John's University dining hall if you ordered these meals in advance (or have registered for housing), or you can go out to a restaurant.
+You can eat breakfast, lunch and dinner in the St. John's University dining hall or you can go out to a restaurant.
 After dinner time, we'll have the Oversize Folding with teams making origami models from 9' squares.
 It's as much fun to watch as it is to do.

-Monday's classes present a slight change in format where the emphasis shifts away from models.
+Monday's classes present a change in format and the emphasis shifts away from models.
 There might be classes on wetfolding, tissue-foil, decorating paper, photography, mobile making, teaching, and lots more, including panel discussions on such things as creativity or marketing your origami.
-You can eat breakfast or lunch in the St. John's University dining hall if you ordered these meals in advance (or have registered for housing).
+You can eat breakfast or lunch in the St. John's University dining hall.
 On Monday evening there will be a "We've Survived" dinner where you can relax and enjoy dinner, drinks, and conversation with your new friends in a more comfortable venue.
 We can stay and fold until late.